dspringuel-va/blog-posts/kubernetes/README.md

 When there are many different services exposed externally, it can become hard to manage all the load-balancer's IP addresses.

 An Ingress is a resources that sits in front of many other resources.
 It operates at the L7 (application layer) of the network stack.
-That means that it can redirect requests based on either the request domain, or the request path.
+That means that it can redirect requests based on either the request domain, or the request path for example.

 ![Ingress Diagram](https://docs.google.com/drawings/d/e/2PACX-1vQ5gIevkt6uJntEbEBWg0sIMOD8m6dBw6EJ-x0X4jdvRJuvK0b-LegHQY2VofHJrjObNKRUCdvQn4X_/pub?w=2003&h=823)